Kron Reduction and Effective Resistance of Directed Graphs: Kron reduction of directed graphs

 In \cite{dorfler2012kron}, it was shown that the Kron-reduced matrix $\Q_{\mathrm{red}}$ is well-defined when $\G$ is undirected and connected.
-When $\G$ is directed, however, it is not always well-defined.
-The sufficient condition of existence of Kron reduction is described below.
+When $\G$ is directed, however, it is not always well-defined because of the singularity of $\Q[\alpha^c,\alpha^c]$.
+To describe the conditions for the existence of a Kron reduction, we introduce the notion of a \textit{reachable subset}. \begin{definition}[Reachable subset] Let $\G = ([n], \E, \A)$ be a directed and weighted graph.
+The subset $\alpha \subset [n]$ is said to be reachable if for any $i \in \alpha^c$, there exist a node $j \in \alpha$ and a path in $\G$ from $i$ to $j$.
+We call node $k$ of $\G$ globally reachable if $\{k\}$ is reachable. \end{definition}

+For example, consider a 3-node graph shown in Fig. \ref{fig: not_transitive}.
+Although $\{1,2\}$ and $\{2,3\}$ are reachable subsets, $\{1,3\}$ is not, because node $2$ has no outer-edges.